paystand/paystand-woocommerce/woocommerce-paystand/readme.txt

-=== WooCommerce-PayStand ===
+=== PayStand for WooCommerce ===
 Contributors: paystand
 Tags: woocommerce, paystand, payment, credit card, echeck, ach, bitcoin Requires at least: 3.5
 Tested up to: 3.9.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1

-The WooCommerce-PayStand plugin adds a WooCommerce payment gateway for PayStand.
+The PayStand for WooCommerce plugin adds a WooCommerce payment gateway for PayStand.

 == Description ==